beyondwords-io/legacy-ios-player-sdk/README.md

 ### Player customisation

 Built in PlayerView can be customised to achieve the desired look and feel.
-Simply use your on values to set the available properties.
+Simply use your own values to set the available properties.

 ``` Swift
     @IBOutlet weak var playerView: PlayerView!